 Unlike the SAT reasoning test, it tests your knowledge in some specific subjects.
-The SAT subject test is an hour-long test that allows you to showcase what all you have achieved in your specific subject area.
+The SAT subject test is an hour-long test that allows you to showcase what you have achieved in your specific subject area.
 You can take the SAT in the following subjects, English, History, Mathematics, Science, and Foreign Languages.
 Also, please note that not all foreign colleges/ universities require students to appear for the SAT Subject Test, therefore, you must check the college and institutions before taking the SAT exam.

-If you are planning to pursue undergraduate studies abroad, you can opt for either SAT Reasoning Test or SAT Subject Test.
+If you are planning to pursue undergraduate studies abroad, you can opt for either the SAT Reasoning Test or SAT Subject Test.
 You can refer to the college or the course requirement you are planning to apply for.
-To avoid last-minute hassle you are required to register for SAT well in advance.
+To avoid the last-minute hassle you are required to register for SAT well in advance.

 Eligibility for Students with Disabilities:

 Is there any eligibility for students with disabilities?
-Yes, as per the governing body of SAT- College Board, if a student with disability is willing to take the SAT, then he/ she is eligible to appear for SAT with some added facilities.
+Yes, as per the governing body of SAT- College Board, if a student with a disability is willing to take the SAT, then he/ she is eligible to appear for SAT with some added facilities.
 However, all the extra convenience must be approved beforehand by the College Board’s Services for Students with Disabilities (SSD) unit.
-Once the facilities are approved by the governing body, the student can avail the added facility for both, the SAT General and SAT Subject Test.
+Once the facilities are approved by the governing body, the student can avail of the added facility for both, the SAT General and SAT Subject Test.

 Facilities for Disabled Students are:

 • The use of Braille and large-print exams for visually impaired candidates

 • Extra time will be given for completing the test

 • Allowing the use of a computer for essays